oliversavio/oliversavio.github.io/_posts/2019-09-25-how-to-transform-a-spark-dataset.md

 ```
 `Encoders[T]` are used to convert any JVM object or primitive of type `T` to and from Spark SQL's [InternalRow][internal-row] representation.
-Since the `Dataset.map` method required an encoder to be passed as an implicit parameter, we'll define an `implicit` variable.
+Since the `Dataset.map()` method requires an encoder to be passed as an implicit parameter, we'll define an `implicit` variable.

 ```scala
 def makeFlightInfo(schedules: Dataset[FlightSchedule]): Dataset[FlightInfo] = {